Skip to main content

 Call for Papers

-Following the success of the previous editions of the Workshop on Computer VISion for ART Analysis held in 2012, `14, `16, `18 and `20 we present the VISART VI workshop, in conjunction with the 2022 European Conference on Computer Vision (ECCV 2022).
-VISART will continue its role as a forum for the presentation, discussion and publication of Computer Vision (CV) techniques for the analysis of art.
-As with the prior edition, VISART VI offers two tracks:
+Following the success of the previous editions of the Workshop on Computer VISion for ART held in 2012, `14, `16, `18, `20, `22 we present VISART VII.
+VISART will continue its role as a forum for the presentation, discussion and publication of Computer Vision (CV) techniques for the understanding of art.
+The explosion in the generative art, digitization of artworks and digitally-born art highlights the importance of application in the overlap between CV and art; such as ways to reason, connecting language, structuring data (i.e. databases) for Art to Cultural Heritage.

 The recent explosion in the digitisation of artworks highlights the concrete importance of application in the overlap between CV and art; such as the automatic indexing of databases of paintings and drawings, or automatic tools for the analysis of cultural heritage.
 Such an encounter, however, also opens the door both to a wider computational understanding of the image beyond photo-geometry, and to a deeper critical engagement with how images are mediated, understood or produced by CV techniques in the `Age of Image-Machines' (T. J. Clark).
 Submissions to our first track should primarily consist of technical papers, our second track therefore encourages critical essays or extended abstracts from art historians, artists, cultural historians, media theorists and computer scientists.